NeroBlackstone/lume-blog-muse/README.md

 **Be sure to confirm these options before your first deployment.**

-### Basic personal information
+### Basic page content

-Check `./src/_data/site.yml`, according your personal information to modify this file.
+Check `./src/_data/site.yml`, according your page content to modify this file.
 You can also change site theme in this file.

-Disqus default statue is disable, you can enable it in this configuration file.
+Disqus and Cloudflare Web Analytics default statue is disable, you can enable it in this configuration file.

 ## Write a blog post